frc1675/brownbook/controls/basics/how-to-git.md

 `git` is pretty complicated and can do any number of things, but here's how you will and should primarily use it on the team:

+> Note: These commands are also available through VS Code if you are not comfortable using the terminal.
+For more information, see [How to Use Git in VS Code](./how-to-git-vscode.md)

 #### First time using the repository

 * `git clone <repository url>`